-If you've got any questions that aren't answered here, send them to us and we’ll send you a direct response as soon as possible.
+If you've got any questions that aren't answered here, Please fill in the form at the bottom of this page and we’ll send you a direct response as soon as possible.

 How do I arrange funds for my investment property and what sort of deposit do I require?

 PR Australian Properties will make an application for you in Australia for a 70% to 75% loan.
-You will require access to 25% to 30% deposit plus between 4% and 6% for costs.
+You will require access to 25% to 30% deposit Plus Acquisition costs.

 There are 2 types of loans:

 Non-residential: for people who earn their money off shore.
 The same Debt Service Ratio (DSR) consideration is not the same as it is for locals.

 For this type of loan, you will need to need to provide:

 a) Proof of identity